 The Results: Hand Blown Glass

 The process of handblown glass making creates a unique finish and final product for each piece and glass shade is therefore unique.
 Markings, air bubbles and irregularities on the final piece are not considered defects but are a way to identify this artistic process of hand blowing glass.
 This also means that no two hand blown glass shades are ever the same, with slight differences from piece to piece adding an artisan quality.

 The Schoolhouse Light Shades display this process perfectly.
 Based upon old lighting fixtures once found in schools, libraries and courthouses, these lights feature traditional glass making designs; smooth opaque glass, artistic edging and cornering and a historic allure.
 These glass shades are mouth blown and cut by hand, with each piece unique from the last.
 Each glass shade design is made via the same process but can differ vastly in style.
-For example, the Chelsea Schoolhouse Pendant offers a bowl-shaped shade with smooth organic lines.
+For example, Schoolhouse Pendants offer a bowl-shaped shade with smooth organic lines.
 Whereas the eye-catching Astor Pendant Light reflects a period Art Deco flair, with strong defined lines in a tiered downward shade.

 The Results: Pressed and Machine-Made Glass